mundas26/Portfolio/README.md

 - C#
 - HTML/CSS
 - JavaScript
+- Bootrap
+- Ajax
 ## Getting Started

+To get started with this project, follow these steps:

-1. **Prerequisites**: Make sure you have .NET Core SDK installed.
+1. **Prerequisites**: Ensure you have the .NET Core SDK installed.
-2. **Clone the Repository**: `git clone https://github.com/mundas26/Portfolio.repo.git`
+2. **Clone the Repository**: Run `git clone https://github.com/mundas26/Portfolio.repo.git` in your terminal.
-3. **Run the Application**: `dotnet run`
+3. **Run the Application**: Execute `dotnet run`.
 4. Access the website in your browser at `http://localhost:5000`.

 ## Usage

-Describe how users can navigate and interact with your website.
-Include screenshots or examples if necessary.
+Explore the website to learn more about me and my work.
+You can also find instructions on how to navigate the site.
+If you need further assistance, feel free to reach out through the contact form.

 ## Contributing

-If you'd like to contribute, please open an issue and discuss the changes you'd like to make before submitting a pull request.
+If you'd like to contribute to this project, please open an issue to discuss the changes you'd like to make before submitting a pull request.

 ## License